stfc/PSyclone/doc/user_guide/transformations.rst

 SIR
 ---

-It is currently not possible for PSyclone output SIR code without using a script.
+It is currently not possible for PSyclone to output SIR code without using a script.
 Examples of such scripts are given in example 4 for the NEMO API.
-Whilst there are no transformations relating to the generation of the SIR, a script is associated with transformations and it is possible that transformations would be useful in the future e.g. to mark which bits of code should be optimised using the dawn tool.
+Whilst there are no transformations relating to the generation of the SIR, a script is associated with transformations and it is possible that transformations could be useful in the future e.g. to mark which bits of code should be optimised using the dawn tool.